 During its final drafting stages, the Plan was circulated to the Ministry of Municipal Affairs and Housing (MMAH) as well as Middlesex County for review and comment, in accordance with the requirements of the Planning Act.

-The draft document was also presented to the general public at a virtual open house on September 19, 2022, wherein attendees were invited to discuss the plan with members of the project team, staff, Council, and the community.
-The final consultation event for the project consisted of a statutory public meeting, also held virtually by the Township of Adelaide Metcalfe on October 3, 2022.
-(To be revised as-needed once events are held)
+The draft document was also presented to the general public at an open house on September 19, 2022.
+The final consultation event for the project consisted of a statutory public meeting, held by the Township of Adelaide Metcalfe on October 3, 2022.

 These final events allowed the project team to not only obtain feedback from the community, but also ensure any issues were addressed prior to Council adoption.
-(To be revised as-needed once events are held)